Committee of Public Instruction: Dechristianization

 Once established in 1793, the Committee of Public Education first approached the matter of religion.
 Throughout the nation, revolutionaries were rejecting and destroying many of the powerful old orders.
 The Catholic Church in particular was a dominant pre-revolution power.
 The Church controlled primary and secondary education throughout France.
 Prior to the revolution, France’s century-old Church-run educational system provided classical schooling to around 50,000 young men.
 Recognizing the importance of eliminating the Church’s power over education, the Committee of Public Instruction scrapped the entire system.
 They seized Church held properties, terminated priests and school teachers, and began recreating and reorganizing French education.
-Through new policies and anti-catholic propaganda, this Committee successfully lessoned the power of the Catholic Church in matters of education.
+Through new policies and anti-catholic propaganda, this Committee successfully lessened the power of the Catholic Church in matters of education.

 Advancements in education

 Throughout the Reign of Terror, methods to improve the French education system were often discussed but were not implemented.
 For example, Nicolas de Condorcet, a renowned French philosopher and political scientist, drew up an extensive plan for universal French education that was not adopted due to costly military operations abroad.
 The mass executions and political tension common from September 1793 to July 1794 clearly proved a distraction to the Committee of Public Instruction.
 It took the execution of Maximilian Robespierre, one of the most influential figures of the French Revolution, and the subsequent end of the Reign of Terror to bring enough relative internal peace to allow for substantial educational reform.
 Secondary schools were eventually set up in the large urban metropolises attracting young men throughout France.
 Where the old schooling system emphasized religious virtues, this new and expanded system promoted the modern sciences and the preparation of young men for the "new regime".
 However, the entirety of education still remained off-limits to females.
 Originally, teacher salaries were set by the national government and strictly regulated, demonstrating the importance placed upon education.

 The emphasis placed on education during the French Revolution allowed for the general improvement of schooling throughout France, as well as enforced linguistical conformity in an attempt to eradicate patois or local dialects of French.
 Many aspects of educational reform through the Committee of Public Instruction were successful, yet, overall the schooling system remained quite weak.